scummvm/scummvm/doc/docportal/getting_started/android.rst

     To find the correct package for your device, find out whether the device has a 32 or 64-bit operating system, and which chipset the device has.
 An internet search using the device model number should allow you to find these details.

 Click on the correct package to start the download.
 Once it has downloaded, go to the file and tap on it to start the install process.
-Use either a file manager app, or by select the file directly from the web browser downloads.
+Use either a file manager app, or select the file directly from the web browser downloads.
 The file manager or the web browser asks for permission to install the package, and once permission is granted, returns to the install.

 .. note::